Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Implementation and Numerical Results

 To better understand the spatially localized and heterogeneous treatment effects identified above, in Table~\ref{tab:coefficients_ci} we report posterior means and 95\% credible intervals for the response-function coefficients in the six calibrated counties that we used as prototypes in our modeling framework.
 Philadelphia exhibits the highest baseline mortality ($\mu_0$), per 100,000 people, but also the strongest naloxone effect, whereas smaller counties such as Columbia and Clearfield show lower baseline and more modest treatment effects.

-\textbf{Robustness to outcome-level model specification.} To test the stability of the county-level estimates, we compared the naloxone and buprenorphine effect sizes obtained from the bi-level framework under different response function specifications in Equation~\eqref{eq:response-function-with-interaction}, with and without the interaction term.
-The magnitude of the estimates obtained from the main-effects-only model were on average larger, but the differences between the estimates from the two model specifications were consistently small in all counties: the mean difference (interaction minus main effects) in the estimates for $\mu_n$ was $-0.13$ (SD = $0.61$) and for $\mu_b$ was $-0.25$ (SD = $0.73$).
+\textbf{Robustness to outcome-stage model specification.} To test the stability of the county-level estimates, we compared the naloxone and buprenorphine effect sizes obtained from the two-stage framework under different response function specifications in Equation~\eqref{eq:response-function-with-interaction}, with and without the interaction term.
+On average, the interaction model produced slightly larger-magnitude estimates than the main-effects-only model, but the differences between the estimates from the two model specifications were consistently small in all counties: the mean difference (interaction minus main effects) in the estimates for $\mu_n$ was $-0.13$ (SD = $0.61$) and for $\mu_b$ was $-0.25$ (SD = $0.73$).
 In Figure~\ref{fig:coefficinet-diff}, we report the differences between the main effect estimates in the two models (with and without the interaction term) with credible intervals for the top 14 counties with the largest-magnitude differences.
 The majority of intervals span zero, confirming that the main-effects estimates obtained from the combined GPR and response function modeling framework are robust to the specification of an interaction term in the response function.

 Figure~\ref{fig:interaction-coefficients} shows the county-level estimates of the interaction coefficient ($\mu_{nb}$).
 The interaction effects are small in magnitude with mean = $0.12$ (SD $=0.24$, 10th–90th percentile: $[-0.06,\,0.45]$) compared to the main effects for naloxone and buprenorphine, whose means are $-2.86$ (SD $=3.40$, 10th–90th percentile: $[-5.50,\,-0.62]$) and $-2.80$ (SD $=2.89$, 10th–90th percentile: $[-7.43,\,-0.37]$), respectively.
 Most credible intervals for estimated interactions include zero, supporting the main-effects specification used in the primary analysis, and consistent with our observations of parallel trends in the factorial analysis in Figure~\ref{fig:model_selection_slices}.